microsoft/finops-toolkit/docs/finops-hub/reports/README.md

 3. In the **Queries** pane on the left, update the following parameters by selecting each and updating the value as appropriate:

-   - **StorageAccountName** is the name of your FinOps toolkit storage account.
-You can copy this from your deployment outputs.
+   - **StorageUrl** is the URL of your hub storage account.
+Copy this value from the portal:
+     1. Open the [list of resource groups](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups) in the Azure portal.
+     2. Select the hub resource group.
+     3. Select Deployments in the menu.
+     4. Select the **hub** deployment.
+     5. Select **Outputs**.
+     6. Copy the value for `storageUrlForPowerBI`.
+   - If you customized the deployment to use compressed CSV instead of Parquet, change **FileType** to `.gz`.
+Most people will not change this.
+   - Change **RangeStart** and **RangeEnd** to the desired start/end dates for your report.
+The default is the current calendar year.
+Consider using your fiscal year.
+     > ⚠️ _Power BI reports can only support 35GB of data.
+You may need to adjust the number of months in your report to fit within this limit._
-   - **BillingProfileIdOrEnrollmentNumber** is your EA enrollment number or MCA billing profile ID.
+   - **BillingProfileIdOrEnrollmentNumber** (if applicable) is your EA enrollment number or MCA billing profile ID.
 This is only included for some reports that pull data from the Cost Management Power BI connector.
 See [Create visuals and reports with the Azure Cost Management connector in Power BI Desktop](https://learn.microsoft.com/power-bi/connect-data/desktop-connect-azure-cost-management) for details.
-   - **Scope** must be either `EnrollmentNumber` for an EA billing account or `BillingProfileId` for an MCA billing profile.
+   - **Scope** (if applicable) must be either `EnrollmentNumber` for an EA billing account or `BillingProfileId` for an MCA billing profile.
+This is only included for some reports that pull data from the Cost Management Power BI connector.

 4. Select the **Close & Apply** to save your settings.

+If you run into any issues syncing your data, see [Troubleshooting Power BI reports](#️-troubleshooting-power-bi-reports) below.

-### Copy queries from a toolkit report
+### Copy queries from a hub report

-FinOps toolkit reports manipulate the raw export data to facilitate specific types of reports.
-If you need to connect your data to a new or existing Power BI report that doesn't currently use FinOps hub or Cost Management data source, the best option is to copy queries, columns, and measures from a FinOps toolkit report.
+FinOps hub reports manipulate the raw export data to facilitate specific types of reports.
+If you need to connect your data to a new or existing Power BI report that doesn't currently use FinOps hub or Cost Management data source, the best option is to copy queries, columns, and measures from a FinOps hub report.

-1. Download one of the FinOps toolkit reports.
+1. Download one of the FinOps hub reports.
 2. Open the report in Power BI Desktop.
 3. Select **Transform data** in the toolbar.
 4. In the Queries list on the left, right-click **CMExports** and select **Copy**.